Interim President Bernadine Chuck Fong

-Veteran education leader Bernadine Chuck Fong will serve as acting president of Foothill College starting Nov.
-1, Chancellor Judy Miner has announced.
+Veteran education leader Bernadine Chuck Fong is serving as interim president of Foothill College.
+She started Nov.
+1, 2022, as acting president, announced by Chancellor Judy Miner.
 Fong was president of the college from 1994 until she retired in 2006.

 Since 2014, Fong has been director of leadership initiatives in the Office and the Vice-Provost for Graduate Education at Stanford, where she directs the Preparing Future Professors shadowing program for doctoral students interested in academic careers, and the Stanford Institute for Higher Education Research.
 Her research interests include academic leadership, organizational development and community colleges as agents of educational equity, and she is a recognized leader in organizational transformation and faculty development.